SRI-CSL/yices2/doc/sphinx/source/api-types.rst

    .. c:enum:: YICES_GEN_BY_PROJ

       Generalization by projection.
-This is a hybrid of Fourier-Motkzin elimination and a model-based variant of virtual term substitution.
+This is a hybrid of Fourier-Motzkin elimination and a model-based variant of virtual term substitution.

    See :c:func:`yices_generalize_model` for more details.